MiChaelinzo/cnb-exchange-rate-vi/PRD.md

   - Calendar component for date selection in comparison mode
   - Popover component for calendar picker presentation
   - ScrollArea component for scrollable lists in multi-currency converter
+  - Dialog component for keyboard shortcuts help and other modals
+  - Switch component for toggle controls in preferences and settings
+  - Progress component for visual indicators in heatmap list view
+  - Tooltip component for detailed information on hover in heatmap
 - **Customizations**:
   - Custom table styling with alternating row backgrounds for easier scanning
   - Monospace font override for numeric columns